thonguyen291000/projectPlan/README.md

   > To install Git CLI, you will visit [Git Pages](https://git-scm.com/downloads).
 Then, you download with suitable operating system and install it.
 3. Docker platform:
   > For the Docker, you can visit [Docker Page](https://docs.docker.com/get-docker) to get the instructions for each operating system.
+4. Java jdk 8:
+  > Here is which website you need to visit and download a suitable installer to install it.
+[Java JDK Website](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html)
+5. Android Studio:
+  > Before anything, you must sure that you have installed Java SE Development Kit successfully.
+  > Here is the download page of this software [Android Studio Website](https://developer.android.com/studio).
+6. Genymotion (optional):
+  > This is an option because you can use a real device or a device supported by Android Studio.
+I only give you the main page of [The Genymotion](https://www.genymotion.com/).
  ## How to run
  #### After preparing prerequisites completely, I show you steps to run my app on your workplace.
  ###### Server-side